 It’s a little known but rapidly in demand career that has grown in recent years.
 In simple terms, a Paraplanner is someone who works with a Financial Planner or Financial Adviser to do a number of their non-client facing tasks involved in preparing and administering a Financial Plan or Report for a client.
 Some would say we do all the nitty gritty in the background, like the research, analysis and finally the report writing required to make sure the client is getting the best advice and the adviser is getting the support to help them document that.

 If you successfully complete your probation, you’ll then become an official Graduate Paraplanner.
-Soon after your transition, we will work with you to agree your own personal development program for the rest of the year, with the expectation you’ll start to revise for your first exam pretty much straight away.
+Soon after your transition, we will work with you to agree your own personal development programme for the rest of the year, with the expectation you’ll start to revise for your first exam pretty much straight away.
 As a Graduate, you’ll become part of the Paraplanning team, learning how to research a case and understand the needs of individual clients.
 You will start writing basic reports and managing your own workload.

 By your second year, you will be moving on to more complex cases and certainly have a few exams under your belt!
 We’d expect that after two years you will be an expert in researching the market and making recommendations, be an accomplished report writer, volunteering to tackle the tricky cases and manage your own clients.
 As well as being a wonderful role model to the newest wave of graduates!